exec-helper/source/INSTALL.rst

 .. describe:: USE_SYSTEM_LUAJIT

     Use the `luaJIT <https://luajit.org/>`_ library installed on the system.
 If switched off, the library will be automatically installed locally during the build.
 Default: *auto*

-.. describe:: USE_SYSTEM_GSL

-    Use the `Microsoft gsl <https://github.com/Microsoft/GSL>`_ library installed on the system.
-If switched off, the library will be automaically installed locally during the build.
-Default: *auto*

 .. describe:: POSITION_INDEPENDENT_CODE